UK tech experts · info@vividrepairs.co.uk

 Battery Life

 SteelSeries claims 60 hours, and they're not exaggerating.
-In real-world testing, I consistently got 55-60 hours depending on volume levels and feature usage.
+I consistently got 55-60 hours depending on volume levels and feature usage.
 That's exceptional.
 Compare this to competitors like the Razer Barracuda X (20 hours) or Corsair HS80 (20 hours), and the value becomes clear.

 Audio Quality